AstraZeneca equity securities

 2. The number of ADRs in issue varies with conversion into and out of the ordinary shares.

 3. The number of ordinary shares, as of 31 Dec 2017, outstanding in UK or Swedish form can vary daily as they are fungible.

 What are ADRs?

-ADRs are dollar-denominated equity instruments issued in the US markets through a depositary bank.
-They represent ownership of certain equity securities (the “underlying shares”) that are issued and trade in a company’s home market(s).
+ADRs are dollar-denominated equity instruments issued in the US markets through a depository bank.
+They represent ownership of certain equity securities (the 'underlying shares') that are issued and trade in a company's home market(s).
 Each ADR represents a certain number of underlying ordinary shares, but trading independently of them.

 AstraZeneca’s Form 20-F information in XML format in line with requirements of the US Securities and Exchange Commission (SEC).

 ADRs are a convenient and cost-effective way to buy shares in international companies.

 · ADRs trade during normal US trading hours

 · They settle and clear according to US standards

 · No need for custody arrangements outside of US